erickfirmo/db.connection.php.pdo/README.md

 # DBConnection PDO

-Classe PHP para conexão com banco de dados MySQL usando PDO.
-Desenvolvido por Érick Firmo (BR) http://erickfirmo.dev
+PHP class for connection to MySQL database using PDO.
+Developed by Érick Firmo (BR) http://erickfirmo.dev

 ## Requirements